FREQUENTLY ASKED QUESTIONS

 It’s important to note that the traffic study that informed our Traffic Management Plan looked at a very large area of the city – because we know that construction on key traffic routes has impacts far beyond our construction zone.
 In fact, without any mitigations, this work could jam up the entire network.
 Our plan identified ways to keep traffic moving across this entire network.
 Even with our mitigations in place, we can expect congestion at some locations.

-For more in-depth questions and answers about traffic and congestion, including on specific streets, please see the Q & A from the December 2021 Councillor’s Townhall.
+For more in-depth questions and answers about traffic and congestion, including on specific streets, please see the Questions and Answers from the December 2021 Councillor’s Townhall.

 What public transit will serve the new communities in the Port Lands?

 Waterfront Toronto is working with the City of Toronto and the TTC on a Waterfront Transit Network Expansion.
 In the long-term, Light Rail Transit (LRTs) are planned along Queens Quay East, Cherry Street, Commissioners Street, and Broadview Avenue.
-For more information, visit the City of Toronto’s webpage.
+For more information, visit the City of Toronto Webpage about the Waterfront Transit Network Expansion.

 The timeline for this new transit is not yet firm.
 We will share updates via our newsletter and social media channels as they become available.
-To subscribe to the Waterfront Toronto newsletter, click here.
+Subscribe to the Waterfront Toronto newsletter.

 How can I live in the Port Lands?

 The work currently happening in the Port Lands is for flood protection.
-In doing so, we’ll create Villiers Island and a new mouth for the Don River.
+In doing so, we’ll create a new island, called Ookwemin Minising, and a new mouth for the Don River.
 The flood protection project does not include any development or buildings.

-The planned community on Villiers Island between Cherry and Don Roadway will be guided by the City Council approved Precinct Plan.
+The planned community on the island between Cherry and Don Roadway will be guided by the City Council approved Precinct Plan.

-Developers for Villiers Island (the future community in the Port Lands) haven’t been selected yet.
-Development of Villiers Island, including building housing, will happen after the flood protection work is complete in 2024.
+Developers for the future community in the Port Lands haven’t been selected yet.
+Development of the island, including building housing, will happen after the flood protection work is complete in 2025.

 How do the new film studios announced in the Port Lands fit into your plans?

-It sounds like you’re referring to the Basin Media Hub that was recently announced.
+It sounds like you’re referring to the Basin Media Hub that was announced in 2021.
 That project is overseen by CreateTO and the City of Toronto.

 The Basin Media Hub was identified as part of a larger cluster of production, interactive and creative uses in the Port Lands Planning Framework, which was approved by City Council in 2017.
 The planning framework sets a 50+ year vision for the Port Lands which includes existing industrial uses, new media and screen-based uses as well as mixed use residential communities.
 The planning framework also includes recommendations for how these various uses will develop compatibly over time.
-One of these new mixed-use residential neighbourhoods is Villiers Island – which is created by our Port Lands Flood Protection project.
-Our plan for Villiers Island is that it will be a climate positive neighbourhood, which means that in addition to reducing on-site emissions, the neighbourhood will help lower emissions from elsewhere in the city too.
-Villiers Island will also include over 1,000 new affordable homes.
-Just east of Villiers Island and directly north of the Media Hub is McCleary District, which will be another mixed-use residential neighbourhood once a more detailed precinct planning process is undertaken in the near future.
+One of these new mixed-use residential neighbourhoods is the new Island – which is created by our Port Lands Flood Protection project.
+Our plan for the Island is that it will be a climate positive neighbourhood, which means that in addition to reducing on-site emissions, the neighbourhood will help lower emissions from elsewhere in the city too.
+The Island will deliver approximately 9,000 new housing units, including as many as 2,700 affordable rental units, helping to address a critical need for housing in the city.
+Just east of the Island and directly north of the Media Hub is McCleary District, which will be another mixed-use residential neighbourhood once a more detailed precinct planning process is complete.

 Why is construction causing odours?

-As part of this project, we are excavating contaminated soil, as well as peat and other organic material found in the soils.
-This creates some odour.
+As part of this project, we have excavated contaminated soil, as well as peat and other organic material found in the soils.
+This can create some odour.

 What am I actually smelling?

 Soil and groundwater in the Port Lands contain varying concentrations of metals, polycyclic aromatic hydrocarbon (PAHs), petroleum hydrocarbons (PHCs) and volatile organic compounds (VOCs).
 These may be released during excavation.
 Some of these compounds are detectable as odour.
-Excavation in areas with the highest contamination and the most odorous soil started in March 2019 and is slated to be completed in fall 2020, after which time the odour caused by construction should be less of a concern.
+Excavation in areas with the highest contamination and the most odorous soil started in March 2019 and is now complete.
+At this time, odour caused by construction should be less of a concern.

 There are also ongoing industrial processes elsewhere in the Port Lands.
 These industrial activities outside of our construction site also produce odours.
 For this reason, our Odour Monitoring Plan includes monitoring odour at locations upwind and downwind of our construction site.
 If air becomes more odourous as it passes through our site, we know that it is likely caused by our construction activities.